-Fear and Worry Can Become Little gods.
-Don’t Worship Them!
+Fear and Worry Can Be Little gods.
+DON’T Worship Them!

 We are living in the midst of the most stressful times most of us have seen in this lifetime.
 There are wars and rumors of wars.
-There is the umpteenth variant of the Covid virus.
-We are in a Presidential election year.
-There is LOTS to worry about.
+There is the arrival of AI, which will change things so rapidly I’m not sure we can keep up.
+The blurring of truth is at an all-time high through every type of media you consume.
+America’s politics are fractured and divisive.
+When you look around, there is LOTS to worry about.

 So, this passage is for everyone who has ever experienced fear or worry.
 Read it.
 Maybe read it twice: “Fear thou not; for I am with thee: be not dismayed; for I am thy God: I will strengthen thee; yea, I will help thee; yea, I will uphold thee with the right hand of my righteousness.”
 (Isaiah 41:10, NKJV) Isaiah 41 warns about impending judgment, and warns against worshipping useless idols.
 (Interesting how often those two things intersect in Scripture…)